 |8.
 To re-elect Ian Marcus as a Director||99.99||0.01|

-The total votes cast in respect of each resolution put to the 2020 AGM amounted to 77.5% of the shares in issue.
+The total votes cast in respect of each resolution put to the 2021 AGM amounted to approximately 74% of the shares in issue.

 Engagement with stakeholders other than shareholders

-Along with the interests of shareholders, the Board has regard to the interests of other stakeholders including the workforce and the Company’s tenants and suppliers.
-The Company’s statement of compliance with Section 172 of the Companies Act which deals with its engagement with stakeholders and appears on the Company’s website.
-Compliance with Section 172 of the Act is kept under review and updated as necessary.
-The Company’s ESG report is set out on in the annual report and is available on the Company’s website.
+Along with the interests of shareholders, the Board has regard to the interests of other stakeholders including the Company’s tenants, suppliers and workforce.
+The Company’s statement of compliance with Section 172 of the Companies Act which deals with its engagement with stakeholders is set out in the annual report and appears on the Company’s website.
+Compliance with Section 172 of the Companies Act is kept under review and updated as necessary.
+The Company’s ESG report, forming part of the Company’s engagement with the wider community, is set out in the annual report and is available on the Company’s website.

-The whistleblowing policy applicable to all Prestbury staff who work on the Group’s operations is reviewed and approved by the Audit Committee each year for recommendation (if appropriate) to the Board, and that policy provides for direct lines of communication from Prestbury staff to Independent Directors if appropriate.
+The whistleblowing policy applicable to the workforce and Board is reviewed and approved by the Audit Committee each year for recommendation (if appropriate) to the Board.
+That policy provides for direct lines of communication from the workforce to Independent Directors if appropriate.
 To date no such reports have been made but, in the event that any arise, the Audit Committee will investigate on behalf of the Board in the first instance and follow up any matters arising, reporting the results and their conclusions to the Board.